OpenChain-Project/Reference-Material/AI-SBOM-Compliance/en/Artificial-Intelligence-System-Bill-of-Materials-Compliance-Management-Guide.md

 - A documented AI governance framework for the lifecycle of an AI system with a process to review the framework periodically.

-###

 ### Rationale

-To ensure a process exists for maintaining an AI framework for the lifecycle of the AI system.
+- To ensure a process exists for maintaining an AI framework for the lifecycle of the AI system.
 A framework is needed to support the periodic review of the AI system.

+## Footnotes

 1. OpenChain Project version: [_OpenChain ISO/IEC 5230 - License Compliance_](https://openchainproject.org/license-compliance) is functionally identical and freely available [↑](#footnote-ref-0)